 Yes, you have multiple generations under your organisation’s roof.
 All with vastly different (and sometimes opposing) needs and values.

-Whether born in 1974 or 1998, the desire for success, learning opportunities, recognition, remuneration, and reward is ever-present.
+But not to worry.
+Whether born in 1974 or 2000, the human desire for success, learning opportunities, recognition, remuneration, and reward is ever-present.
 And at its heart, gamification speaks to those human needs.